coyotespike/coyotespike.github.io/_posts/2021-06-21-Consciousness-and-Computation.md

 Perhaps evolution can develop an intelligent agent without consciousness, but so far it never has, or not that we can tell.
 There is not the faintest hint anywhere in nature that consciousness is some purely optional and hence irreducibly mysterious add-on to agentic intelligence.
 To all appearances, the two have always gone hand-in-hand.

-Now, it is easy to _imagine_ a p-zombie (perhaps that is why they are so popular as a foundation for an argument) but that says nothing about whether they are actually possible.
+Now, it is easy to _imagine_ a p-zombie (perhaps that is why they are so popular as a foundation for an argument) but that says nothing about whether they are actually possible[^1].
 Nothing I have said so far rules them out; you can hold to your belief in the possibility of p-zombies if you are determined to.
 Still, before you carry on deducing what will and won't happen with machines, you should bring some empirical support to the p-zombie assumption.

 ## A Very Stupid Genius

-True, our current AI programs do demonstrate that intelligence and computation are not matched one-to-one.
+True, our current AI programs do demonstrate that intelligence and consciousness are not matched one-to-one.
 AlphaGo is much more intelligent in its domain than any human, and in a game that most experts thought would take decades more for a computer to match a human.

 The general rule is that if something can only be done by a human, it represents our uniqueness, our ineffable soul, the _je ne sais quois_ of the human spirit, while if a machine can do it then it's mere calculation.
 Chess was a marvel of the lucidity of human reason, deviousness and will and guts on display, until the machines outclassed our best.
-Now Hollywood hopes that stories and music make us special.
+Now Hollywood hopes that stories and love make us special.

 In contrast to the general rule, I think AlphaGo and GPT-3 do embody real intelligence, in a way that tells us something about humans, yet they aren't awake.
 Nevertheless, this separation of intelligence and consciousness tells us almost nothing about the relation of higher intelligence and consciousness, because even these AIs are massively dumb.